Skip to content

 6A.
 Data Return and Deletion on Termination

-Upon termination or expiry of the Master Subscription Agreement:
+On termination or expiry of the MSA:

 7. Audits and Compliance